 This condition is typically a developmental disorder, but it has also been known to affect individuals who have lost one of their extremities.
 The somatosensory mirror system (or sensory receptors) are hyperactive in some people, causing them to be able to feel what others feel.
-These sensory receptors are all over your body and are all connected to neurons in your central nervous system.
+These sensory receptors are all over your body and are connected to neurons in your central nervous system.

 Some experts also believe that the condition may be genetic.
 A study published in the Journal of Neuroscience found that certain types of synesthesia were genetic and were able to be determined in neuroimaging studies.
-According to these experts, the neurons in the brain of these subjects in the study were crossed or misfiring, causing the individuals to feel and see things that others do not.
+According to these experts, the neurons in the brain of these subjects were crossed or misfiring, causing the individuals to feel and see things that others do not.
 Color sequence synesthesia is almost always found in individuals who had relatives with the condition.

-Diagnosing Mirror Touch Synesthesia
+Diagnosing Mirror-Touch Synesthesia

 To diagnose mirror-touch synesthesia, there are two criteria that you must meet.
 They include:

-- A synesthetic response or the unconscious sensation of feeling what others you observe are feeling
+- A synesthetic response or the unconscious sensation of feeling what others you observe are feeling.

-- Higher levels of empathy than others
+- Experiencing higher levels of empathy than others.